oVirt/ovirt-site/source/develop/release-management/features/network/networkfilterparameters.html.md

 |                                              | `  ]                         ` |
 |`</filterref>`                                | `},                          ` |

-The following table shows an example of the currently implemented mapping of the reference to a top-level filter of a network interface in libvirt XML to VDSM json:
+The following table shows an example of the previously implemented mapping of the reference to a top-level filter of a network interface in libvirt XML to VDSM json:

 | libvirt XML fragment | VDSM json fragment|
 |-------------|-----------|
 |`<filterref filter='clean-traffic'/>`| `'filter': 'clean-traffic',`|

-A combination of the naive mapping and the currently implemented mapping would give a backward compatible extension of the VDSM API:
+Implemented is a combination of the naive mapping and the previously implemented mapping, which gives a backward compatible extension of the VDSM API:

 | libvirt XML fragment                         | VDSM json fragment             |
 |----------------------------------------------|--------------------------------|